ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 * The {@link module:table/commands/insertcolumncommand~InsertColumnCommand} as `'insertColumnBefore'` and `'insertColumnAfter'` commands.

-	To insert a column before or after selected table cell's column execute command:
+	To insert a column before or after the selected cell, execute one of the commands:

 	```js
 	editor.execute( 'insertColumnBefore' );